 9. Optimize Your Posts for More Reach

-There is more to a successful Instagram post than just the picture or video.
+One of the things businesses should know about Instagram is that there is more to a successful post than just the picture or video.
 Once you have what you want to post, then you want to make sure you’re optimizing your post for optimal reach.
-These are some good tips to help you round out your Instagram posts:
+These are some good tips to help you write better Instagram captions and round out your Instagram posts:

 Stay Within the Character Count